hsiang20/Draw-Straws-tool/README.md

 ## Introduction
 The project is for tabletennis school team of National Taiwan University.
-It can help arranging the schedules of the contests, giving the data of the players.
+It can help arranging the schedules of the contests, given the data of the players.

 ## Usage
     $ python src/main.py [INPUTFILE_NAME] [OUTPUTFILE_NAME]
-Note that the input file should be a .csv file.
-The output file would be a .txt file.
+**Note that the input file should be a .csv file**.

 ## File Format
 ### Input
 The first column is the departments of the players.
 The second column is the players' names.
-If the player is TTST, the third column should be Yes (or any other string).
+If the player is in TTST, the third column should be Yes (or any other string).
 > Example:
 > 電機一,張伯倫
 > 土木二,錢德勒,Yes